 Americans who collect the American Silver Eagle and or the Australian Wedge-Tailed Eagle might find a 2019 coin in this series appealing.
 It is a one-ounce silver Proof that depicts a Ukrainian white-tailed eagle that resembles those other two eagles apart from the tail.
 It has a denomination of 10 UAH and a mintage of 2,500 and currently brings around $150.

 Since 2005, a Best Ukrainian Coin of the Year award has been given, which is selected by secret ballot by a commission of experts in visual arts, numismatics, and other fields that includes individuals from the National Bank of Ukraine, the Academy of Sciences of Ukraine, and museums.

-For 2022, the Bank plans to issue various commemorative coins on Ukraine-related topics such as the armed forces, holy places, prominent individuals, the Year of the Rabbit 2023, a Ukrainian satellite, and the recent Winter Olympics, among other topics.
-In addition, their Flora and Fauna series will see the addition of a coin for the brown bear found in the Chernobyl area.
+For 2022, the Bank had plans to issue various commemorative coins on Ukraine-related topics such as the armed forces, holy places, prominent individuals, the Year of the Rabbit 2023, a Ukrainian satellite, and the recent Winter Olympics, among other topics.
+In addition, their Flora and Fauna series was see the addition of a coin for the brown bear found in the Chernobyl area.
 Some of these have already been issued.

 Finally, as for catalogs, there are some in Ukrainian and others that also include English text, and there is always the Krause Standard Catalog of World Coins.
 Anyone interested in modern Ukrainian coins or the earlier issues from prior periods in the country’s history will find these volumes include a wide range of pieces that could form the basis for many cool collections.